-This high demand, low supply situation can only lead in one direction: substantially increased lumber costs, which creates overall home price increases.
+This high-demand, low-supply situation can only lead in one direction: substantially increased lumber costs, which creates overall home price increases.
 According to the National Association of Home Builders (NAHB), in the U.S., the average cost to build a home has increased by $24,386 in lumber alone from April 2020 to February 2021.
-Costs continue to rise, and as of May, the increased cost to build a home is already closer to $34,000.
+Costs continue to rise and, as of May, the increased cost to build a home is already closer to $34,000.

-Foster adds, “Not only have price increases been a struggle, we have also seen extended lead times for many products.
+Foster continues, “Not only have price increases been a struggle, we have also seen extended lead times for many products.
 We have to order a lot of products before we even dig a hole in the ground to make sure we have them by the time the house reaches that stage or is ready to close.”

 Copper and steel, two critical materials for new home builds, are also in short supply for the same reasons as lumber.
 With refined copper shortages of more than 2.1% in 2020, copper suppliers, especially in Chile, cannot meet the increased demands.
 It’s expected that demand for copper, used in wires and cables, will continue to overtake production through 2024.

 In the last quarter of 2020, unfulfilled steel orders hit a five-year high.
 Pricing for steel is the highest it’s been in at least 13 years, according to Reuters.
 Steel tariffs have contributed to already problematic supply and demand issues, drastically increasing steel prices in the last year.

 In addition to materials required to build Gateway homes, there are also supply and demand-related pricing increases on the things that go in the house.
 From appliances to finishings including faucets, knobs, and cupboard pulls, factory shut-downs and staff reductions have led to production deficits.
 This combined with increased housing demands leads to home prices increases across the board.